bikepacking Sri Lanka

 After 2.5 km you’ll reach Ambalangoda, famous for its masks artisans. we visited the very nice Ariyapala Masks Museum (ආරියපාල වෙස් මුහුණු කෞතුකාගාරය).

 There are many masks shops on the road but this one looked more authentic to us.
-There are artisans working there, the entrance fee is donation based, a nice lady showed us around and explain the meaning and the history behind the masks.
+There are artisans working there, the entrance fee is donation-based, a nice lady showed us around and explained the meaning and the history behind the masks.
 There is also an attached shop where they sell (and ship abroad) their creations.

 Why we avoided the Sea Turtle hatchery business in Sri Lanka